 - In a large bowl, add wet ingredients: zucchini, pumpkin, sugar, oil, egg, and vanilla extract.
 Stir until evenly combined.

 - Divide batter between 12 muffin tins, filling to about ⅔ full.
+Top with remaining pecans.
 Bake for about 17 to 20 minutes, OR until a toothpick inserted into the center comes out clean or with crumbs (baking times will vary based on your oven and type of pan used).

 - Transfer muffins to a cooling rack and allow to cool completely before unwrapping (muffins/cupcakes will stick to the wrappers if they're still warm).